It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 What to Drink: Get your bubbles on!
 Bouchon boasts an extensive selection of Champagne to set that sexy tone and stimulate the palate.
 Or enjoy a classic cocktail followed with a bottle (or glass) from their large selection of French and California wines.

-Owned and operated by Frank Altamura, a Napa Valley vintner, Ciccio is the place to go for a relaxed evening with friends.
+Owned by Chef Christopher Kostow, Ciccio is the place to go for a relaxed evening with friends.
 Locals love this place for good reason, their hospitality and warm atmosphere are guaranteed to bring you back on future trips!

 Where to Sit: The dining room is cozy and warmly spaced with tables and booths.
-While they don’t take reservations, we like to arrive early, put our name on the list and head over to R+D Kitchen across the stree for drinks outdoors while we wait.
 The bar is small, but you can eat dinner there if you get lucky.
 A perfect place for a casual private party

 Dedicated to the guest experience and great service, R+D Kitchen delivers great food and beverages with amazing consistency.

-What to Eat: You might be surprised to see that R+D has sushi on their menu.
+What to Eat: You might be surprised to see that R+D has sushi on its menu.
 They do, and it’s good.
-Actually everything on their menu is.
+Actually, everything on their menu is.
 You can bank on that Hillstone consistency and service, coupled with style and location.
 The portions are generous and come out of the kitchen tasting just as you remember and expect.

 Highly Honorable Mention